tolking/vuepress-theme-ououe/docs/guide/README.md

 ## Features

 - prefers-color-scheme or custom default theme color
-- self-adaption pc and mobile
+- sadaptive computer and mobile
 - image lazy-loading
 - support for multi folder blogs
 - a filtered list of home pages